ggrunwald97/questionApp/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, first run:
+### `npm i`
+to install dependencies.

+Next, you can run:

 ### `npm start`